Nicolas Dzamko, PhD

 Senior Research Fellow at The University of Sydney

-Dr. Nicolas Dzamko is a research fellow at the University of Sydney who focuses on understanding the fundamental causes of Parkinson's disease (PD), as well as the identification of PD biomarkers (track disease activity) and potential disease-modifying therapies or cures.
+Nicolas Dzamko, PhD, is a senior research fellow at the University of Sydney.
+His research group is focused on understanding the fundamental causes of Parkinson's disease, as well as identifying Parkinson's disease biomarkers and potential disease-modifying therapies.

 - How Does LRRK2 Activity Affect Inflammatory Signaling in Parkinson's Disease?
 (2017)